alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-core-example/readme.md

 spring.cloud.sentinel.datasource.recommendRefreshMs means the recommendRefreshMs property of specified DataSource.

-spring.cloud.sentinel.datasource.configParser means the name of spring bean that type is ConfigParser.
+spring.cloud.sentinel.datasource.converter means the name of spring bean that type is Converter.
 If the bean is not exists, will throw exception.

 Now datasource type support 4 categories: file, nacos, zk, apollo.